KMKfw/kmk_firmware/docs/peg_oled_display.md

 ### What you can and cant do

 #### Can do
-* display images
+* Display images
-* display text
+* Display text
-* set images or text to react to your layer
+* Set images or text to react to your layer

 #### Cant do yet / on the way
-* react to battery percentage
+* React to battery percentage
-* react to WPM
+* React to WPM

 ## Required Libs
 you need these frozen into your circuitpython or in a lib folder at the root of your drive.